forusovam46/H5CosmoKit/docs/source/tutorial.md

 ```
 ## Density & Temperature

-Now that we have the data, we can use the `H5CosmoKit` package to visualize density and temperature.
+Now that we have the data, we can use the `H5CosmoKit` package to visualize density and temperature simple with `preview()`.

 ```{code-cell}
 # Example usage